 They are highly creative and desire an outlet to express their creativity.

 The difficulty for the sensitive soul is they are generally misunderstood because they make up a very small percentage of the general population.
 I find that for males, they are as few as 3-5 % of the population.
-As a result most people do not know what to do with a sensitive boy.
+As a result, most people do not know what to do with a sensitive boy.
 Often it is not until they are adults that they truly find a way to fit in with the rest of the world.
 Even then they are generally either highly successful or terribly marginalized because of their gifting, but in both cases, very “other than” the rest of the males.
 These males are the psalmists, the composers, the actors, the orators, the writers, the artisans, the dancers, the creative geniuses who make our world more beautiful, more functional, and more understandable.

 In order to connect with a male sensitive soul, parents, but particularly dads, need to:

 Enter into the child’s world and engage him in his passions.
 If your son loves ballet, it is essential that dad and mom understand what ballet is all about.
 Learn the language, the moves, and ballet positions so you are able to speak intelligently about his passion.
 If he loves art, participate with him in art lessons even if you have no talent at all.
 Allow him to be the hero and applaud and affirm his gifting.
-Go the museum and see what makes good art.
-If you develop the relationship with him, he will be more than willing to enter your world and engage with you.
-As a father of a sensitive boy you are responsible to learn his language, which might be inherently different than your own.
+Go to the museum and see what makes good art.
+If you develop a relationship with him, he will be more than willing to enter your world and engage with you.
+As a father of a sensitive boy, you are responsible to learn his language, which might be inherently different than your own.
 He is your mission field!

 Affirm the child’s gifting as inherently masculine.
 Ballet dancers are men just as much as construction workers, policemen, or actors.
 Find ways to see the strength, the initiative, and the drive in what he does and affirm it.
 Don’t fall prey to the stereotype that only certain gifts should be possessed by men and others are feminine.
 Let the child know he is a man when he does what he has been gifted to do.

 Learn to see the world through his eyes.
 You will need to practice changing your vision to do this.
 Your son sees a world of color and texture, beauty and tragedy, drama and resolution.
 All of life is indeed a stage for him.
 When you go on a camping trip he may not be as interested in shooting the gun as in pointing binoculars at the myriad of birds and small creatures he sees around him and trying to identify what they are.
-He can become mesmerized by the structure, color, and texture of shells on the sea shore or sit for hours observing the ebb and flow of the tide and marvel at how the water changes from emerald to azure over the sandbars.
+He can become mesmerized by the structure, color, and texture of shells on the seashore or sit for hours observing the ebb and flow of the tide and marvel at how the water changes from emerald to azure over the sandbars.
 Realize that everything in his world is important to him and somehow connected to him.
 He notices nuance and subtlety.
 He sees beauty.
 You celebrate this and seek to see it too.

 Spend quality, one on one time with him and look at him eye to eye.
 Sensitive boys naturally connect with their eyes.
 They want you to look deeply into their souls and know them.
-Regardless of how uncomfortable it might be for you it is very important that you develop the habit of communicating with them face to face.
+Regardless of how uncomfortable it might be for you, it is very important that you develop the habit of communicating with them face to face.
 Barked commands and yells from across the room will not communicate connection with them.
 I encourage dads of young boys to “date their sons”–a time when they set a specific day of the week to have one on one, eye to eye, face to face, time together.
 It is important that the boy knows his father is listening to him, understanding him, and affirming his world.

 Be an emotionally and relationally healthy person yourself.
 If you are prone to anger, rage, depression, anxiety or episodes of manic behaviors, get them under control.
 The sensitive boy will pick up on these disturbances and feel personally responsible for their resolution.
 Be sure your relationship with his mother is good and strong.
 If it is not, he will often feel somehow responsible for fixing it or choose to avoid you all together for fear that further interaction with you will only cause you to leave sooner or stay gone longer.
 He will pick up on your feelings and emotions and feel responsible for them even when he is not.